Have Questions?

 651-370-3276

-Like other drug and alcohol rehab facilities, Northstar Behavioral Health is dedicated to ongoing recovery for alcohol and drug abusers living in Chisago City and its surrounding areas.
+Like other drug and alcohol rehab facilities, Northstar Behavioral Health is dedicated to ongoing recovery for alcohol and drug abusers living in Chisago City, MN. and its surrounding areas.
 As such, this alcohol and drug rehab program has been offering services like group therapy, dialectical behavior therapy, couple/family therapy, relapse prevention, matrix model, 12-step facilitation approach and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 Further, Northstar Behavioral Health thinks that it is essential that its patients receive individualized care to make sure that they are successful.
 This is why it specializes in various programs such as housing services, co-occurring mental and substance abuse disorders, aftercare/continuing care, active duty military, persons with eating disorders, legal advocacy and many other modes of treatment that you can find listed in the following section.
 Each of the services that the organization provides are also available in different settings - long term drug rehab facilities, detoxification centers, outpatient individual counseling, short term treatment programs, inpatient drug and alcohol rehab facilities and more.